sloria/dotfiles/README.md

 [sloria's dotfiles](https://github.com/sloria/dotfiles-old), rewritten as Ansible roles.
 Sets up a full local development environment with a **single command.**

-Fully supports macOS.
-Red Hat and Debian support is good but not as complete.
+**As of 2025, this repo only supports macOS.** There's still remnants of Red Hat and Debian support, but they are not maintained.

 ## a few neat features